HTTP requests#

 ../_images/um_select_parameter.png

 A request may contain default headers.
 For example, user-agent with the Mozilla/5.0 value.
-Default headers are used in all project requests.
+Default headers are used in all test requests.
 How to add or edit default headers, see Set default headers and Add a settings set.

 Note